spatialnimbios/testcases/Applications/CoupledExpressionDynamics/README.md

 1. Mcell (1traj)      21.7           21.6           5.78
 2. Mcell  (1traj)     22.2           22.2           6.5

+LOCALIZED PRIMERS:
+To introduce a spatial gradient in concentrations, the genes for A and R were both centered in a sphere of R=0.1um, again using a single molecule of each gene (New localized Conc.=0.3964uM).
+The genes were uniform in this subvolume, and no barrier to them existed.
+They could not diffuse, however.
+The results from the PDE are unchanged, indicating that the overall size of the cell (R=1um) is small enough that having to reach a specific point in the center of the cell to transcribe a gene does not affect the oscillations.

 References: Vilar, J. M.G. et al, Mechanisms of noise-resistance in genetic oscillators.
 PNAS, 99:5988-5992 (2002).